chanchaltut/lawfolio/EMAIL_SETUP_GUIDE.md

 ---

-**💡 Current Status**: Email service is fully implemented but needs EmailJS credentials to send real emails.
+**Current Status**: Email service is fully implemented but needs EmailJS credentials to send real emails.
 The fallback system ensures users can always contact you via mailto, WhatsApp, or phone.